shaahid-ahmed/snickr/README.md

 # snickr
-A real-time team messaging app built with Next.js 16 and Supabase.
+Snickr is a web-based team collaboration platform built with Next.js 16, React 19, Supabase, and Tailwind CSS, deployed on Vercel.